gyulanemeth/bluefox.email/docs/personalization.md

 ### String manipulation

-We also included a few string manipulator functions, so you can make these transformations within your template and you don't need to refactor your backend if you ever need to apply these.
+We’ve also included a few string manipulation helpers, so you can handle formatting directly in your templates—no need to adjust your backend just for that.

-You can use all of the text manipulators wherever you can enter text:
+You can use these anywhere text input is allowed:

 ![Editing a text element - inserting a text manipulator operator.](./personalization-18.png)

 #### CAPITALIZE

-If you need to convert all of the characters of a string to uppercase, then you can use the `CAPITALIZE` function.
+Converts all characters in a string to uppercase:

 ```
 {{CAPITALIZE string}}